johntyree/blag/posts/2013-01-28-getting-started-with-hakyll.md

 No?

-Well everyone knows you should read instructions fully before you start anyway so let's keep going.
+Well everyone knows you should always read instructions fully before you start a new project anyway so let's keep going.

 Pick a home for your new site and run `hakyll-init` there.